1988 Summer Paralympics: Controversies

 Despite the advances, the Seoul Paralympic Games also took place with several controversies, embarrassments and polemics.

-On the first day, the Iranian goalball team was disqualified for refusing to play against the Israeli team; the Iranian team had misused the sporting platform for political aims.
-After the draw, the ICC sent the team home immediately.
+The first one was about the men's goalball tournament draw which placed the teams from Iran and Israel in the same group.
+In the middle of protests and refusals the Iranian goalball team was disqualified for refusing to play against the Israelis in the first round.
+The summary elimination of the Iranian team was argued by the ICC "on the grounds that the sport was being misused for political causes, breaking its neutrality" sending the team home immediately.
 Asghar Dadkhan, the Iranian team manager, made a formal apology pledging that all other Iranian athletes would compete with full regard to the regulations and would compete against Israel and any other nation.

-Due to logistic problems, the Libyan delegation arrived in Seoul some days after the opening ceremony; the ICC rules did not allow this situation.
+Due to logistic problems, the Libyan delegation arrived in Seoul during the Games; the ICC rules did not allow this situation.
 Their athletes could not register for the events or stay in the Paralympic Village.
 They had entered South Korea without having gone through the usual entry procedures.
 The SEPOC urged the ICC to accept the Libyan team; soon after, they reached a compromise, permitting the athletes and delegates to participate as observers and compete in the marathon events.
-However, they would not have any medal entitlement nor be officially recognized at the Closing Ceremony.
+However, they would not have any medal or official result nor be officially recognized at the Closing Ceremony.

 Another embarrassing moment happened at the athletics slalom event: some athletes were given medals at the end of the first round.
 Later, officials realized that the medals should not have been awarded until after the second round of competition.
+The slalom events are dropped from the Paralympics since then.